antmicro/kenning/README.md

 ### Module installation with pip

-To install Kenning with its basic dependencies with pip, run:
+To install Kenning with its basic dependencies with `pip`, run:

 ```
 pip install -U git+https://github.com/antmicro/kenning.git